Score2Instruct: Scaling Up Video Quality-Centric Instructions via Automated Dimension Scoring: Experiments

 \subsection{Ablation and Analyses}

-In this section, all the ablation experiments are conducted on LLaVA-OneVision \cite{llavaonevision} if not explicitly mentioned.
+In this section, all the ablation experiments are conducted on LLaVA-OneVision \cite{llavaonevision} if not mentioned.

 \textbf{Effects of the video source collection.} As in Tab.\ref{tab:ablation_video}, the metrics training solely on labeled or unlabeled videos are inferior to those on the entire S2I.
-The limited labeled data contributes more to quality justifications, while the massive unlabeled data boosts quality scoring more, underscoring the effectiveness of two data sourcing criteria in Sec.\ref{method: sig_video}.
+The limited labeled data contributes more to quality justifications, while the massive unlabeled data boosts quality scoring more, underscoring the effectiveness of the proposed data sourcing criteria.

 \textbf{Effectiveness of hierarchical CoT aggregation.} Several findings can be drawn from Tab.\ref{tab:ablation_aggregation}: \textbf{1)} The hierarchical design mainly influences the justification ability (the total decline across the four metrics is 0.27).
-Given the scarcity of reliable quality dimension annotations, such as those in Maxwell, we consider employing automated scoring in Sec.\ref{method: sig_score} on a broader array of videos in future research. \textbf{2)} The high-level captions impact more on the quality justification, further highlighting the correlation between quality and content.
+Given the scarcity of reliable quality dimension annotations, such as those in Maxwell, we consider employing automated scoring on a broader array of videos in future research. \textbf{2)} The high-level captions impact more on the quality justification, further highlighting the correlation between quality and content.
 The notable declines in CU, DO, and TU indicate that LMMs struggle to associate quality issues with the corresponding content without high-level awareness.
 Instead, using the off-the-shelf video captioner can alleviate this problem efficiently. \textbf{3)} The design c) affects scoring accuracy more, indicating that the discretized levels of scores serve as the foundation for the ability to rate quality issues.

 \textbf{Effectiveness of progressive tuning strategy.} Beyond the conventional instruction tuning phase on various instructions, the hallmark of our strategy is incorporating a preceding pretraining stage.
 As shown in Tab.\ref{tab:ablation_pretrain}, the removal of stage I results in a degradation of the justification and scoring abilities.
 Particularly, pretraining exerts a more significant influence on scoring (\eg, \textbf{-15.7\%} of SRCC and \textbf{-22.0\%} of PLCC for Maxwell), suggesting that although the concise, template-like dimension-wise descriptions lack language diversity, they enable LMMs to concentrate on the evaluation across quality dimensions.
 This finding prompts us to consider whether incorporating more quality dimensions other than visual effects in pretraining data could further enhance scoring accuracy (\eg, the audio quality of the video).
 We leave this to the future work.